 - C1.
 Number of innovations (including operations research studies) that were developed, implemented, or introduced and are related to the health commodity market or supply chain best practices - C2.
-Number of people trained - C4.
-Percentage of required files submitted to BI&A in the reporting period - C5.
-Percentage of required files timely submitted to BI&A in the reporting period - C6.
-Percentage of complete submissions reported to BI&A in the reporting period - C7a.
+Number of people trained - C7a.
 Percentage of product lost due to expiry while under GHSC-PSM control - C7b.
 Percentage of product lost due to theft, damage, or other causes, while under GHSC-PSM control - C8.
 Number of global advocacy engagements in support of improved availability of essential health commodities - C10.
 Percentage of GHSC-PSM-procured or supported molecular instruments that remained functional during the reporting period - CII.
 Supply chain policies, regulations, strategies, or SOPs developed or updated with GHSC-PSM assistance